From Shapley Values to Generalized Additive Models and back: IS THERE AN ACCURACY- COMPLEXITY TRADE-OFF?

-In our view, it is also questionable whether the relatively high degrees of variable interaction that are exhibited by random forests and gradient boosted tress are actually necessary in order to achieve the respective accuracies.
-Hence, we conclude that the relation between accuracy and the average degree of variable ineraction in the Shapley-GAM is nuanced: While some degree of interaction seems necessary in order to achieve competitive accuracy, many classifiers seem to exhibit significantly more interaction that that.
-In some cases, the correlation might even be negative (this is the example of the kNN classifier).
+This simple empirical investigation suggests that the relation between accuracy and the average degree of variable interaction in the Shapley-GAM is nuanced: While some degree of interaction seems necessary in order to achieve competitive accuracy, some classifiers seem to exhibit more interaction than that.
+In some cases, the correlation might even be negative (as for the kNN classifier).